Yucatán

-Mérida was awarded City of Peace in 2011.

 Etymology

+Before the arrival of Spaniards in the Yucatán Peninsula, the name of this region was Mayab.
+In the Yucatec Maya language, mayab means "flat", and is the source of the word "Maya" itself.

 The name Yucatán, also assigned to the peninsula, came from early explorations of the Conquistadors from Europe.
 Three different explanations for the origin of the name have been proposed.

-The first is that the name resulted from confusion between the Mayan inhabitants and the first Spanish explorers around 1517:
+The first two state that the name resulted from confusion between the Maya inhabitants and the first Spanish explorers around 1517: